hoymkot/cross-the-wall/README.md

 * able to work behind a NAT infrastructure

+## Operating System Configurations
+* need to enable IPv6 as it is getting more prevalent

 ## Technial Specification
 **Client Web Browser** <=> **Local Proxy** <=> **Firewall** <=> **Remote Coordinator** <=> **Target Web Server**